Women's Protection Units: History

 Additionally, the YPG, YPJ and the PKK were involved in an August 2014 military operation at Mount Sinjar, where up to as many as 10,000 Yazidis were rescued from genocide at the hands of ISIL.
 ISIL had taken control of most areas around Mount Sinjar after pushing out the Peshmerga.
 Because ISIL views the Yazidis as "a community of devil worshipers," those formerly inhabiting the town of Sinjar were forced to flee into the mountains.
 This left many Yazidis, including children and the elderly, without food, shelter, or resources.
 Those still in the town were either massacred by ISIL or forced into sexual slavery.

 Along with the help of US air strikes, the attacking force was able to create a 30 km safe zone for the Yazidi refugees to escape ISIL capture.
 The refugees were then moved into Northern Syria, with most later departing for safer areas of Iraqi Kurdistan.

 YPJ continues to fight alongside YPG as part of the multi-ethnic Syrian Democratic Forces (SDF).
 The YPJ was involved in battles such as the SDF offensive against the major IS strongholds in Tabqa and Raqqa, serving as the main proxy force (along with the YPG) for the United States.
 During Operation Olive Branch, the Turkish offensive against Afrin Canton, YPJ units were again heavily involved in the fighting.
 Guerrilla warfare tactics were among the tactics used against Turkey and their Syrian rebel allies.

 During the 2019 Turkish offensive into north-eastern Syria, Turkish-backed Free Syrian Army fighters trampled and mutilated the body of what appeared to be a YPJ fighter they killed in the countryside near Kobanî.

+2026 northeastern Syria offensive

+In early 2026, the YPJ fought Syrian transitional government forces during the offensive in northeastern Syria, refusing to surrender its weapons and continuing to defend Kurdish-held areas.
+During the offensive YPJ fighters were subject to war-crimes committed by the Syrian Arab Army, one video-clip showed a room full of bodies, some showing signs of severe mutilation, of men and women in SDF uniforms, whilst another showed a YPJ fighters with her throat slit open whilst being mocked by Syrian Army members.
+Yet another shows a Syrian Army member driving over the bodies of SDF soldiers in an armored vehicle whilst recording a selfie.
+A widely circulated clip that sparked global backlash showed a soldier holding a braid of hair, claiming it was taken from the head of a Kurdish fighter, stating “This is the hair of a haval”.
+Syria’s Defense Ministry acknowledged “violations”.